Panglot/Visual-Studio-Snippets/README.md

 # Visual Studio Snippets
-Repository with a little information I found about snippets for visual studio.
+Repository with a few of my own snippets for visual studio.

+You can add your own snippets by choosing "Code snippets manager" under tools in the menu of your Visual studio.